A Bethlehem nursing home abuse lawyer can help protect your loved one when abuse or neglect occurs in a long-term care facility.

 - Forced signatures on financial documents

-- Unexplained changes to financial documents, accounts, etc.
+- Unexplained changes to wills, deeds, or financial accounts

 Signs of emotional abuse include:

-- Signs of emotional distress (such as fear) around certain nursing home staff members
+- Signs of emotional distress (such as fear, anxiety, and withdrawal) around certain nursing home staff members

 For example, a loved one who’s been the victim of social isolation at a nursing home may become depressed or listless.
 On the other hand, they may seem particularly eager for social connections.
 If a loved one looks excessively distraught at the idea of you leaving at the end of a visit, it’s usually worth considering the reason.